Elan Language Reference

 Arithmetic operators follow the conventional rules for precedence i.e. 'BIDMAS' (or 'BODMAS').

-When combining div or mod with any other operators within an expression, insert brackets to avoid ambiguity e.g.:
+When combining mod with other operators in an expression, insert brackets to avoid ambiguity e.g.:

 (5 + 6) mod 3